Blatná: Economy

+Transport

+The I/20 road (part of the European route E49) from Písek to Plzeň passes through the town.

+Three railway lines start and terminate in Blatná: to Strakonice, Beroun and Nepomuk.

 Education

-There are two primary schools in town.
+There are three primary and two secondary schools in town.

 Sights

 Blatná Castle

 Blatná Castle is the town's main landmark.
 It is built on a rock surrounded by a moat, connected with a pond.
 The castle is narrow, U-shaped, with a tower in front to which the palaces from various periods attach.
 The castle is being restored with most of the works finished.
 It is open for the public, together with the castle park and deer park.

-Under Lords of Rosental the fortress was for the first time rebuilt in stone (the oldest parts being the tower and Rožmitálský Palace) and the surrounding marshes were changed into wide water trenches.
-Their long rule marks the golden age of this place.
-Lords of Rosental were continuously rebuilding and enlarging the castle, first with the so-called Old Palace, standing separatedly over the remnants of the Romanesque chapel.
-In 1523–1530, under the guidance of renowned royal builder Benedikt Rejt, a new palace in a mixed Gothic-Renaissance style was appended.
+Under the Lev of Rožmitál family, the fortress was for the first time rebuilt in stone (the oldest parts being the tower and Rožmitálský Palace) and the surrounding marshes were changed into wide water trenches.
+A Gothic chapel was soon attached to the tower and palace.
+Lords of Rožmitál were continuously rebuilding and enlarging the castle, first with the so-called Old Palace, standing separatedly over the remnants of a Romanesque chapel.
+In 1523–1530, during the rule of Zdeněk Lev of Rožmitál, a new palace in a mixed Gothic-Renaissance style was appended under the guidance of renowned royal builder Benedikt Rejt and now is called Rejt's Palace.

-In the second half of the 17th century, the castle was owned by the house of Sternberg for a short time until it was bought by the Polish house of Rozdražovští of Rozdražov in 1579 who had a new Renaissance palace built.
-During their rule, the castle and town were looted.
-In the 18th century, the Serényi family had one wing of the castle rebuilt into the Baroque style.
-Since 1798, the castle has belonged to the Tyrolean house by origin of Hildprandts of Ottenhausen, except the period of communist dictatorship (1948–1989) when it was confiscated by the state.
-In 1850–1856 the castle received its last rebuilt, in neo-Gothic style, which gave it its contemporary looks.

-Romanesque Chapel – the oldest part of the castle dating back to the 13th century, it is preserved only as a part of the wall with two arches in the western part of the courtyard.